(This page revised June 22, 2012)

 Making Pens Attractive — Inexpensively

-But these precious-metal adornments cost money, and the iceman or store clerk who needed a pen was rarely able to afford such nicety.
-How, then, to make a boring object more attractive?
-The answer was chasing.
+Another answer was chasing.
 Chasing, the application of a surface pattern to an object such as a pen, is relatively inexpensive, and it adds no cost in materials.
-Here is a typical early 20th-century pen made of black chased hard rubber (BCHR), with no metal ornamentation:
+Here is a typical early 20th-century pen, a Conklin’s Crescent-Filler No. 30, made of black chased hard rubber (BCHR), with no metal ornamentation:

-In the 19th and early 20th centuries, chasing was applied by rolling a heated die against the cylindrical surface of the pen or pen cap.
-The effect of this method is to create v-shaped grooves with slightly raised edges where the displaced material flowed outward.
+In the 19th and early 20th centuries, chasing was applied by pressing an industrial black diamond into the surface of the pen or pen cap and dragging it along that surface to create a pattern made of a series of lines drawn one at a time.
+(Parts were ganged in the chasing machine so that six or eight could be chased at the same time.)
+This method created V-shaped grooves with slightly raised edges where the displaced material flowed outward.
 Some modern makers of BCHR pens use a laser to machine the grooves, and the result is square grooves with a rough-surfaced flat bottom, while others use a cutting tool that makes a V-shaped groove but does not raise material above the surface.
 Here are magnified cross-section illustrations of the three types of chasing:

-As chasing became the usual, almost the “expected,” surface treatment for pens, makers such as Morrison and Wahl applied it to metal overlays:
+As chasing became the usual, almost the “expected,” surface treatment for pens, makers such as Morrison (shown here) and Wahl applied it to metal overlays:

 Chasing did not disappear when hard rubber was superseded by plastics in the 1920s.
-At least one maker, Morrison (which also made the overlay pen shown above), produced a black chased celluloid pen:
+At least one maker, Morrison (which also made the overlay pen shown above), produced chased celluloid pens, here are a Black Beauty and the earliest version of the Patriot:

-This pen looks so much like BCHR that it is sometimes mistaken for the older material.
+The black pen above looks so much like BCHR that it is sometimes mistaken for the older material.
 The easiest way to identify it is to observe that it has a gold-plated steel nib and a narrow cap band in the style of the 1930s.
-And, as implied by the reference to modern makers above, a few actual BCHR pens have been made recently:
+And, as implied by the reference to modern makers above, a few actual BCHR pens have been made recently.
+This pen is a Bexley Fifth Anniversary model produced in 1998:

 Getting Away from Basic Black

 Although black was the color of most hard rubber pens, black can be boring.
 To add interest and thereby capture market share, some makers produced hard rubber pens in other colors.
-The most widely used color was red, and it appeared mixed with black in mottled, woodgrain, and rippled forms.
-It also appeared alone:
+The most widely used color was red, and it appeared mixed with black in several forms.
+It also appeared alone, as on this Wahl No 826RRC, finished with chasing in Wahl’s Grecian Border pattern:

 Variations on a Theme